turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 * Your app should be fully responsive from mobile devices - tablets - laptops - large monitors

 ### Extensions
-* Choose-your-own-extension: Create and implement a new feature for your application.
+* Create and implement a new feature for your application (run this by instructors first).
-* Don't just generate a random user - let people choose who they want to see or create a log in page
+* Instead of displaying a random user when the app starts, implement a login, or a way to select which user to view.
+* Create a video of you navigating through your app via a keyboard and screen reader.
+* Implement an animation using SASS

 ### Strategies for Success
 * Since this project is not separated out into iterations or user stories, make sure that you spending a good amount of time breaking apart tasks and using that project board wisely.
 * Every group member must fully understand and be able to speak to all of the code changes that have been made.

-# Rubric
+# Written Feedback Rubric
 ### Functional Expectiations
 * Novice: Application crashes during normal usage.
 * Advanced Beginner: Application is usable, but has some missing functionality.